buildbot/buildbot/master/docs/manual/configuration/reporters.rst

 ``otherParams``
     Other parameters send to Pushover API.
 Check https://pushover.net/api/ for their list.

-Additionally, the following parameters are supported.
+Additionally, the following deprecated parameters are supported.
 They work in the same way as in the ``MailNotifier``, see above for their documentation.

  * ``subject``